-- Spaces must be configured to ensure that:
+- Entrances and exits must be configured to reduce bottlenecks.

-- Events/gatherings cannot be open to the general public.
-RSVPs are required for all events, and organizers should check in participants and keep records of attendees/no-shows.*
+- Events cannot be open to the general public.
+RSVPs are required for all events, and organizers should check in the participants and keep records of attendees/no-shows.

 - Signs must be posted at entrances stating that no one with a fever or symptoms of COVID-19, or known exposure to a COVID-19 case in the prior 14 days, can enter.